confluentinc/cp-ansible/VARIABLES.md

 ***

-### confluent_archive_scala_version

-The Scala version of the Confluent Platform archive to download.
-Possible values: 2.11, 2.12, etc. If you don't have a specific version requirement then use the default.

-Default:  2.12

-***

 ### archive_destination_path

 The path the downloaded archive is expanded into.
 Using the default with a `confluent_package_version` of *5.5.1* results in the following installation path `/opt/confluent/confluent-5.5.1/` that contains directories such as `bin` and `share`, but may be overridden usinf the `binary_base_path` property.